Easygoing Territory Defense by the Optimistic Lord: Characters

+Arte's mother, who got her husband to exile their younger daughter after she considered her powers useless.
+After Arte saved her hometown from Yelenetta's invasion, Sharon began to regret how she had treated Arte.

 Media

 Light novel

 Written by Sou Akaike, Easygoing Territory Defense by the Optimistic Lord: Production Magic Turns a Nameless Village into the Strongest Fortified City began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on May 15, 2020.
 It was later acquired by Overlap who began releasing it with illustrations by Kururi under their Overlap Novels light novel imprint on September 25, 2021.
-Eight volumes have been released as of August 2025.
+Ten volumes have been released as of June 2026.
 The series is licensed in North America by Seven Seas Entertainment.